Tags

 In the early morning hours as daylight crept in, I wondered how I had come to such a crossroad in my life.
 The two most precious beings in my life had been ripped away, evil pulling at my heart as a band-aid pulls at tender skin, the blood running the same bright red.

 How did I come to be at this point?
 It hadn’t come overnight.
-It took years of lies, betrayal, and emotional abuse.
+It took years of lies, betrayal, and emotional and physical abuse.
 By the time I was strong enough, or perhaps just beaten down enough to utter the words, “I want a divorce,” I was merely a shell of a human body.
 Had someone taken a scalpel and cut me open at that point, they would have found nothing but an empty vessel, a hollowed out log that had been slowly dying and rotting away for years, the splinters of my life flaking off into the nether land, a feeling that still holds me captive at times.

 The memories of this experience are never far away, as they remind me of a place I never want to be trapped in again.
 The saying goes “three times the charm.”
 I cannot give Satan the break he is looking for.
 (I find myself looking around uneasily as I write this, a little afraid that just thinking about it will somehow conjure the evil back for a visit.)